 “Product complexity” is the new buzzword these days.
 With electrification and more software along with greater autonomy, you have thousands of interfaces and interactions between all these systems and components – and companies need to acquire different skill sets to manage all of these multi-domain challenges because everything is now integrated.

-Today, in our second podcast of the “Accelerating Productivity Through Digital Transformation” series, we’ll be discussing ways to orchestrate your technical program with model-based systems engineering.
-We’ll dive deep into what it is and the role it plays in the A&D industry, as well as some tangible benefits that come with using the MBSE Digital Thread.
+Today, in our second podcast: “Orchestrate your Technical Program with Model Based Systems Engineering” we’ll be discussing ways to organize and then actualize your technical program with the MBSE digital thread.
+We’ll dive deep into what is the MBSE digital thread and the role it plays in the A&D industry.
+What are some of the tangible benefits when using this specific digital thread?

 Our special guest that will shed light on all these topics we’ve mentioned is Dale Tutt, the Vice President of Aerospace and Defense at Siemens Digital Industries Software.
 He’s been involved in product development for 30 years now, and prior to joining Siemens, he was the Vice President of Engineering at The Spaceship Company.
 Before that, he spent 18 years at Cessna Aircraft Company and he had roles at General Dynamics Space Systems Division and Bombardier Learjet.